On this page

 A common question asked by not-for-profit organisations is whether they can or should pay their board or committee members.

 - what is a payment to a board member?

-- if we decide to pay a board member, how should we go about doing this?
+- if your organisation decides to pay a board member, what steps should you follow?